NATO Airlift Management Programme

 The NAM Programme Office is an integral part of the NATO Support and Procurement Agency (NSPA) and executes acquisition and sustainment on behalf of the member nations of the Strategic Airlift Capability (SAC).
 It manages the full life-cycle of the Boeing Globemaster III large transport aircraft.
 Mission execution is the sole responsibility of the operational arm of the SAC, the multinational military unit, the Heavy Airlift Wing (HAW).

-- The Weapon Systems Management division, responsible for the life-cycle management of the C-17 weapon system and other aeronautical products.
+- Weapon Systems Management, responsible for the life-cycle management of the C-17 weapon system and other aeronautical products.

-- The Wing Support Management division, responsible for provision of Direct Support to the HAW and life-cycle management of SAC infrastructure.
+- Wing Support Management, responsible for provision of direct support to the HAW and life-cycle management of SAC infrastructure.

 At the core of the NAM Programme’s ground breaking support to the C-17 weapon system is their membership in the C-17 ‘Virtual Fleet’.
 ‘Virtual Fleet’ refers to the Boeing Globemaster III Integrated Sustainment Program (GISP), a business model for C-17 spare parts and maintenance support.
 The NAM Programme Office sources the majority of the technical, logistics and training support to the SAC C-17 fleet from the United States Government through its Foreign Military Sales (FMS) programs.
 Maintenance responsibilities are contracted through the GISP to Boeing.

 A main project managed by the NAM Programme Office is the SAC Infrastructure Development Project.
-The new infrastructures will support flight operations and consist of a C-17 size maintenance hangar, maintenance facilities and office buildings.
-The possibility to execute maintenance in a hangar at Pápa Air Base will translate into reduced maintenance costs and more aircraft availability for the 12 SAC participating nations.
-Also a large number of IT-related projects are on-going, like the Mission Monitoring and Scheduling System and the Electronic Document Management System.
-These new systems will in some of the cases require re-arranging the organization and its function.
+The new infrastructure supports flight operations and consist of a C-17 size maintenance hangar, maintenance facilities and office buildings.
+The possibility to execute maintenance in a hangar at Pápa Air Base translates into reduced maintenance costs and more aircraft availability for the 12 SAC participating nations.
+Also a large number of IT-related projects are provided, like the Mission Monitoring and Scheduling System and the Electronic Document Management System.

 For a general view of the NATO Airlift Management Programme and the Strategic Airlift Capability, I invite you to explore our website.
 You are always welcome to contact us with requests for clarifications or with your suggestions